kem424/ETL-Project-COVID19/README.md

 <ins>**Country_Cases Table**</ins><br/>
 #### Data Extraction:

-The data source is a CSV file.Using Padas read_csv,data was imported from the CSV to display as data frame.
+The data source is a CSV file.

+1) Using Padas read_csv,data was imported from the CSV.
+2) A data frame was created.

 #### Data Transformation:

-1) For the Country_Case Table we had a small issue with the API which was that for some Countries the level of information was down to the city.
-So in order to fix this issue, we have use an aggregator function, we grouped by Country and date and got the sum of the confirmed, deaths, recovered and active cases.
-2) Converted the timestamp returned by the API to a Date format.
-3) Set CountryID and Date as the index.
+1) selected only the desired columns from the data set and stored it in data frame.
+2) Renamed columns to friendly names.

 << insert some code snippets >>